Lost pet snake hitches ride across Virginia in U-Haul; owner plans to reunite

 Eventually, Perry and his crew took to social media to try to spread the word about the scaly stowaway.

 “By the grace of God,” Perry started.
-“Because of our Facebook post, [word] just went around and got back to [the snake’s owner].”
+“Because of our Facebook post, the word just went around and got back to the snake’s owner.”

 The owner has arranged a reunion with her pet.
 It turns out the owner had rented a U-Haul previously and thought her snake had gone missing somewhere along the trip for which she used it.
 She had no idea her snake had remained in the truck and hitched a ride across the state.